PycraftDeveloper-temp-account/Pycraft/README.md

 ## Changes

-Pycraft v0.9.2 is now live!
-Here is a list of all the added features to this sub-release: <br />
+Pycraft v0.9.2.5 is now live!
+Here is a list of all the added features to this minor update: <br />

-* Feature: Reprogrammed 'Devmode' graph feature, now scales with screen better (but NOT completely on resize as yet), when switching between modes of full-screen and windowed. <br />
-* Feature: Parallelized CPU data collection to create a more accurate graph in 'Devmode'. <br />
-* Feature: Labelled text at the top of 'Devmode' and added more useful information. <br />
-* Feature: Tweaked caption in 'Devmode' to now include some new features. <br />
-* Feature: Fixed mouse movement in game to the centre of the display, and polished mouse detection effects. <br />
-* Feature: Improved inventory backdrop snapshot with a blur effect. <br />
-* Feature: Created a small sub-program that runs parallel to the main program, this checks all the variables that have the potential to hit the 32/64-bit integer limit. <br />
-* Feature: Added better implementations of the 'Adaptive' setting mode, now this dynamically changes FPS to boost performance, detail and keeping system from running hot.
-This also takes data from the Benchmark mode function based on scores, this is an early feature preview so expect some changes here.
-(This is run in parallel.) <br />
-* Feature: Major performance improvements to the game engine. <br />
-* Feature: VBOs have been added to Pycraft!
-This makes way for some significant changes to come, as well as netting significant performance improvements! <br />
-* Feature: The skybox has been pinned to the players camera now. <br />
-* Feature: Rotations and movements have been tweaked, but still will need a little bit of work into Pycraft v0.0.3 <br />
-* Feature (disabled... for now): Parallelization of the Collisions and Drawing algorithms. <br />
-* Feature (disabled... for now): Pycraft’s fog and weather engine has not been working for some time, however a later edition of Pycraft is intended to address this. <br />
-* Bug Fix: Prevented the music in game from playing loud, and uncontrollably on start-up, and after certain menu interactions. <br />
-* Bug Fix: Some internal clearing up after the big change that came with the last pre-release regarding the programming restructuring. <br />
-* Bug Fix: Added and tweaked some internal values for the game and it's saves. <br />
+* Feature: Reprogrammed the loading screen for the game engine for a large performance improvement <br />
-* Bug Fix: Fixed an issue with the animation on the Home Screen changing speed with FPS changes. <br />
-* Bug Fix: Cleaned up the game engine a touch, removing unnecessary code and variables. <br />
+* Bug Fix: Minor bug fixes <br />

-Again, feedback would be much appreciated this update was released on; 6/11/2021 (UK date) DD/MM/YYYY.
+Again, feedback would be much appreciated this update was released on; 21/11/2021 (UK date) DD/MM/YYYY.
 As always, we hope you enjoy this new release and feel free to leave feedback.

 ## Update Timeline
 Pycraft will be continually updated for a long time yet.
 The next few releases, Pycraft v0.9.x will not feature as a (.exe) release but only as a code release.
 Pycraft will now updated gradually, not all in one go, however (.exe) releases will likely only occur at major releases like the upcoming Pycraft v0.10!
 The following plan was taken from my Medium article: How We are Making a Video Game in Python #2 (here: https://medium.com/@PycraftDev/how-we-are-making-a-video-game-in-python-2-547b504bbd67) <br />